-With the sale of our spine implant business to CTL we are now dependent on the efforts of CTL to sell the spinal fusion products that we manufacture and then sell to CTL.
+With the sale of our spine implant business to CTL we are now largely dependent on the efforts of CTL to sell the spinal fusion products that we manufacture and then sell to CTL.
 If CTL is not able to sell such products or is unable to increase demand for such products, then our revenues will substantially decline.
 Since obtaining regulatory clearance from the FDA for our first silicon nitride spinal fusion products in 2008, we have not been able to obtain significant market share of the interbody spinal fusion market, and CTL may not obtain such market share in the future.
-Additionally, if successful in developing a face mask and mask filters with antiviral properties with O2 DESIGN, we will be dependent on O2 DESIGNS' ability to successfully market and sale face masks and mask filters.
-As a result, our future revenues will also be dependent on O2 DESIGN.
-Even if we receive regulatory clearances or approvals for our other product candidates in development, these product candidates may not gain market acceptance among orthopedic surgeons and the medical community.
+Even if we receive regulatory clearances or approvals for our other product candidates in development, these product candidates may not gain market acceptance among customers.